-People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.
+People leave churches for all kinds of reasons.
+It may be a job relocation, moving across town, and sometimes members die.

-This can be trying for church leaders because they feel like they have a great team and life takes a valued member somewhere else.
-Or a disgruntled member decides to go elsewhere.
+This can be trying for church leaders because they feel like they have a great team, but life takes a valued member somewhere else, or a disgruntled member decides to go elsewhere.

 We know a church leader should not take any of this personally – but that is easier said than done.